 The operational principle is basically the same as that of standard systems, with the possibility to have the cycle entirely under vacuum, but is more flexible thanks to the modular design, which means that it can be adapted to the lay-out of the customer’s factory and can be integrated with existent production lines.

-The Siemens PLC S7-300, coupled with the PC where alarms and functions can be viewed and controlled, provides a clear picture of the working conditions of the system, even remotely.
+The Siemens PLC ET 200 SP, coupled with the PC or with the Siemens Touch-panel, where alarms and functions can be viewed and controlled, provides a clear picture of the working conditions of the system, even remotely.

 Once the upper hatch of the washing chamber is closed, the cycle starts with a pre-washing phase in which hot solvent is sprayed by special bars and re-circulated at high pressure, to eliminate the contaminants from the outer parts of the pipes/profiles.